Healthy Homes Assessment Fernhill

 Draught Stopping Fernhill

-If a draught is noticed from gaps that are not adequate or holes that it needs to be closed.
+If a draught could be noticed from gaps that are not adequate or holes or holes, it needs to be sealed.

 What are unjustifiable gaps or holes?

-See the full details of the Healthy Homes draught stopping requirements.
+Find the complete specifications for the Healthy Homes draught stopping requirements.

 draught stopping building inspections